sbw986/WB_Program_Generator/README.md

 This script generates a program that can be use on a K&S 8028 wire bonder for automated bonding.
 The script also generates a wire bonding diagram.

+### MODULES ###

+Required: csv, tkinter, numpy

+Optional: xml.etree, operator - Needed for csv conversion scripts

 ### REQUIRED FILES ###

-Users must provide three files in the 'Import' directory: bga.csv, chip.csv, [].WIR
+Users must provide three files in the 'Import' directory: bga.csv, chip.csv, .WIR

 bga.csv - This file should be arranged into three columns: Finger #, Finger X Origin (um), Finger Y Origin (um).
 The 'xml_to_csv.py' script can be used to convert an APD generated xml output to the required